Measures to address local audit delays

 NAO Consultation on changes to the Code of Audit Practice

-The NAO is seeking views on changes to the Code of Audit Practice to support auditors to meet backstop dates and promote more timely reporting of their work on value for money arrangements.
+The NAO sought views on changes to the Code of Audit Practice to support auditors to meet backstop dates and promote more timely reporting of their work on value for money arrangements.

 Visit the NAO consultation page (external link)